ivan-fan-dk/Arithmetic_Problems/README.md

 An interactive html to play with arithmetic problems

 ## Version update
+- v.1.1.1   make a navigation menu of older versions
 - v.1.1.0   add **Time Trial Mode** with timer; redesign webpage
 - v.1.0.3   increase accessibility on mobile devices
 - v.1.0.2   add cookies and score evaluation